The Atlantic slave trade

 - Read about the British heroes of abolition

-- Watch an animated video about Thomas Fowell Buxton, who worked to bring about the complete abolition of slavery within the British Empire
+- Learn about Thomas Fowell Buxton, who worked to bring about the complete abolition of slavery within the British Empire

 - Find out about the end of the slave trade in 1807

 - See images of what an African American slave home would have looked like

 - Learn more about slave life and the Underground Railroad in the USA

 - Information for kids about abolitionist leader Harriet Tubman